 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

 Guests arriving at the Koror (ROR) International Airport on Sunday evening will be greeted by a uniformed crewmember or a Neco Tourist Agent.
 There are no phones or taxis at the small airport so we may assist in your transfer to the yacht.
-If you are already on island, you may board the Tropic Dancer at any time after 4 pm on Sunday.
+If you are already on island, you may board the Rock Islands Aggressor at any time after 4 pm on Sunday.
 Guests may board the boat up until Monday morning, the boat departs the dock at 6:00 am - 6:30 am.
-The Tropic Dancer docks at the Neco Marine (Malakai) Harbor in Palau.
+The Rock Islands Aggressor docks at the Neco Marine (Malakai) Harbor in Palau.
 After a week of diving the Tropic Dancer returns to the dock Saturday afternoon after lunch.
 Checkout is Sunday morning at 8 am.
 The crew will assist organizing transportation to either the airport or a local hotel if you are extending your stay.